iskayanir/Studdy-Buddy/README.md

 3. git add .
 4. git commit -m "here some notes about the changes"
 5. git push (which save only in the branch)
-6. to save in main: git push origin main or git checkout main, then git push and then git checkout "branch_name"
+6. to save in main:
-7. open github and handle pull request

-ignore for now from this part:
-# If you see a message that the remote has been changed, you must do the following:

-1. git pull origin main --no-rebase     or      git pull --rebase origin main
-2. Close the file that opened for you
+git checkout main
+git merge "branch_name"
-3. git push origin main
+git push

+then return to branch:

+- git checkout "branch_name"